 Recommended Sleep Guidelines for Children by Age

-Newborns and Infants need the most amount of sleep, obviously.
-For the first few weeks they sleep pretty consistently throughout the day.
-Newborns should be taking 3-5 naps a day and 8-9 hours of night time sleep.
-Naps will be several hours long and then the baby will be awake generally 20-40 mins between naps.
+Newborns and Infants need the most amount of sleep.
+For the first few weeks, they sleep pretty consistently throughout the day.
+Newborns should be taking 3-5 naps a day and 8-9 hours of nighttime sleep.
+Naps will be several hours long, and then the baby will be awake generally 20-40 mins between naps.

-Four to six month old babies will generally go through a leap here and be awake a lot more during the day.
+Four to six-month-old babies will generally go through a leap here and be awake a lot more during the day.
 Hopefully, they will be transitioning into much longer sleep stretches at night, some even able to go all through the night without waking.
 Babies will nap 2-3 times a day and can sleep 10 hours at night.
-15 hours is recommended for 4-12 month old babies but its more common to get about 12 hours out of them a day.
+15 hours is recommended for 4-12-month-old babies, but it is more common to get about 12 hours out of them a day.

 You may notice around this age your little one will start fighting one of their naps or not being tired when it is nap time.
 This is when they will transition from two naps to one during the day and sleeping 12 hours at night.

 18-24-month-olds will be down to napping once a day for a few hours and sleeping roughly 11 hours at night.